UnitedEffects/ueauth/README.md

     * code complete, must test...
     * Document how this should be interfaced...
     * Invite should include a url to an accept screen - (configurable)
-    * Create central accept invitiation screen
+    * Create central accept invitation screen
 * Validate deactivate or delete (with warning) and reactivate accounts if I’m the owner or admin
     * test super admin
     * test owner